-The research was formulated on the basis of "schools" this fundamental default that principals need a tested model in order to diagnose school problems, especially in dimensions of managerial and organizational problems".
-Empirically, factors were 6 identified and named under heading of organizational, structural, administrative,

-One of the principal problems identified in schools' management process is organizational problem.
-Components such as incorrect selection of principals based on personal taste and without considering their ability, inexperience of principals, lack of awareness of educational problems, incapability of principals to control the schools, inattention of schools' principal to students' educational achievement, principals' dependence on the institutions out of school and excessive emphasis on extra organizational administrative power were emphasized to explicate this problem.
-These findings are in the same direction with the researchers reported by Goldring (2006), Briar (2010), Beasum & et al (2003), Claver, Zaragoza Saez, Pertusa-Ortega (2007), Ayeni & Olusola (2013),Peach, Siribanpitak & Sumettikoon (2015, Pakmehr, Dehghaniand & Jafarisani (2010).
+The research was formulated on the basis of "schools" fundamental default that principals need a tested model in order to diagnose school problems, especially in dimensions of managerial and organizational problems".
+Empirically, factors were 6 identified and named under heading of organizational, structural, administrative, inexperience of principals, lack of awareness of educational problems, incapability of principals to control the schools, inattention of schools' principal to students' educational achievement, principals' dependence on the institutions out of school and excessive emphasis on organizational administrative power were emphasized to explicate this problem.
+These findings are in the same direction with the researchers reported by Goldring (2006), Briar (2010), Beasum & et al (2003), Claver, Zaragoza Saez, Pertusa-Ortega (2007), Ayeni & Olusola (2013),Peach, Siribanpitak Sumettikoon (2015, Pakmehr, Dehghaniand & Jafarisani (2010).
 The researches focusing on lack of meritocracy in principals' appointment, and in description of lack of enough skill and specialty in the novice principals and, also in analysis of reason for why the principals don't take the teachings seriously.